guzzle/guzzle/docs/clients.rst

     $client->get('/stream/20', ['save_to' => $resource]);

-Pass a ``GuzzleHttp\Stream\StreamInterface`` object to stream the response body to an open Guzzle stream.
+Pass a ``GuzzleHttp\Stream\StreamInterface`` object to stream the response body to an open Guzzle stream:

 .. code-block:: php